Love + Fear: Background and production

-After the concluding the Neon Nature Tour in promotion of her third studio album Froot (2015), Marina began writing sessions in Los Angeles for her next record, despite initially dismissing the idea of making a follow-up.
+After concluding the Neon Nature Tour in promotion of her third studio album Froot (2015), Marina began writing sessions in Los Angeles for her next record, despite initially dismissing the idea of making a follow-up.
 In June 2016, she told Fuse that she had begun writing new material for upcoming songs.
-However, the sessions were canceled because of her plans of retiring from music, in search of new creative inspiration.
-Speaking to Entertainment Weekly, Marina recalled realising that her passion for music had shifted, saying, "I remember thinking, oh sh—, this doesn't feel the same," and described feeling a growing apathy that made her question her motivation as an artist.
+However, the sessions were cancelled because of her plans to retire from music, in search of new creative inspiration.
+Speaking to Entertainment Weekly, Marina recalled realising that her passion for music had shifted, saying, "I remember thinking, oh sh—, this doesn't feel the same", and described feeling a growing apathy that made her question her motivation as an artist.
 She reflected that she no longer needed external validation and wondered, "Why am I doing this, then, if I'm not doing it from a place of ego?" concluding that after three albums, she thought, "that's enough."
 In another interview, she elaborated that following nearly a decade of work, she had started to feel that too much of her sense of self was tied to her artistic identity, which led her to temporarily step back from music and focus on reconnecting with herself.
 Marina cited her struggles with depression and stress due the loss of her aunt and her grandmother during promotion for Froot as the main reasons of her near retirement.
 She also experienced writer's block, which led her to take acting classes.
 However, Marina left those classes and enrolled at the University of London where she studied psychology for six months.
 She described the experience as a way to explore another passion and "feel like a human being again", noting that her long-term obsession with being an artist since the age of 15 had consumed much of her life.

-Three months after finishing the course, the singer returned to the studio and continue with the songwriting of her fourth album from early 2017 to summer 2018.
+Three months after finishing the course, the singer returned to the studio and continued with the songwriting of her fourth album from early 2017 to summer 2018.
 Some of the songs made before her break were initially instrumented only by piano but were reworked after Marina "[fell] back in love with them."
 The singer was inactive in social media during her hiatus, though she uploaded content occasionally.
 In December 2016, electronic group Clean Bandit confirmed that "Disconnect", a song they had performed with Marina at the 2015 Coachella Valley Music and Arts Festival, would be released on their new album; it was released as a single in June 2017 and she performed it with them at Glastonbury.
 When Marina thought in May 2018 that the album was already finished, she wrote several songs in a trip to Sweden.